Somatic Therapy Near Me

 • Perspective shifting from either/or to both/and thinking, expanding your capacity to embrace more of your life.

-• Befriending the body, sensations, and feelings, so you trust in your capacity to feel and move through what arises.
+• Befriending the body, sensations, and feelings, so you trust in feeling and moving through what arises.

 • Engaging life’s challenges in creative and embodied ways, helping you trust your inner resources and experience change.

-• Working in real time, so we don’t only talk about it but anchor insights through experience.
+• Working in real time, so we don’t only talk about experiences but practice doing different now.

 • Taking a process-oriented approach, because how you get from here to there matters.